-The study introduces new guiding theory, frameworks and new games-based learning guide for the classroom, home, library and the community.
-The study creatively expose missed cues in social online research and introduce vital turnkeys on how virtual gaming experience can transform into social capital making essential recommendations for the hidden middle and hybrid society.
+The study introduces a new guiding theory, frameworks and a new games-based learning guide for the classroom, home, library and the community.
+The study creatively exposes missed cues in social online research and introduces vital turnkeys on how virtual gaming experience can transform into social capital making essential recommendations for the hidden middle and hybrid society.

 Nature of the problem

-Video game research has been monotonous, monotonous in the sense that they have concentrated on the negative outcomes of video gaming such as delinquency, addiction and aggression with very few interests in the social side of video gaming or the effects social media CMC can have on the “Player Types” (Bartle, 1996).
+Video game research has been monotonous, monotonous in the sense that they have concentrated on the negative outcomes of video gaming such as delinquency, addiction and aggression with very little interest in the social side of video gaming or the effects of social media CMC on “Player Types” (Bartle, 1996).

-As such there are vast numbers of documentations on the negative effects of gaming.
-And we scarcely hear about the positive effects of gaming, such as; learning, development and the other positive outcomes that can manifest from engaging in video gaming activities.
-Not to mention, the extent which social, environmental and financial benefits are embedded into the whole digital gaming experience.
+As such there are vast numbers of documents on the negative effects of gaming.
+And we scarcely hear about the positive effects of gaming, such as; learning, development and the other positive outcomes that can manifest from engaging in video-gaming activities.
+Not to mention, the extent to which social, environmental and financial benefits are embedded into the whole digital gaming experience.

 While previous studies certainly played a pioneering role in dissecting the basis of the whole gaming experience, they lack the robustness or connectivity that is required to fully delineate the social side of gaming or what the social, environmental and education domains can learn and adopt from the video game and gaming discourse in a digital age.

 We are in a period of human history that is predominantly characterized by an ongoing shift from the traditional industry to communities and societies based on Information computerization.
 The onset of the industrial age is associated with the digital revolution, the evolution of technology in daily life and has led to the modernization of information as communication processes become the driving force of social evolution.